Prof. Dr. Thorsten Staake

 Full Professor of Information Systems, University of Bamberg

-In addition to his faculty position, Thorsten is co-founder and member of the board of the cleantech companies BEN Energy AG (data analytics and customer engagement software for utility companies) and Amphiro AG (energy-autarkic hot water meters), respectively, and member of the board of Hoval AG (heating and air conditioning technology) and Zumtobel Group (lighting solutions, lighting components and related services).
+In addition to his faculty position, Thorsten is a co-founder and member of the supervisory boards of the cleantech companies BEN Energy AG (machine learning methods for energy services) and Amphiro AG (IoT components for digital faucets) as well as a member of the supervisory boards of Hoval AG (heating and air conditioning technology) and Zumtobel Group (lighting solutions, lighting components and related services).

-With over 300 citations from over 100 publications (including Management Science, MIS Quarterly, Nature Energy, Elsevier Energy, Energy Policy, Transportation Research), Thorsten is an active member of the Information Systems and Energy Informatics research community.
+With over 4.000 citations from over 100 publications (including Management Science, MIS Quarterly, Nature Energy, Global Environmental Change, Energy, Energy Policy, Transportation Research), Thorsten is an active member of the Information Systems and Energy Informatics research community.
 He received scholarships from the Swiss National Science Foundation and the Centre for Technology Transfer and won several start-up awards.